charlie-vf/genshin-recipes-blog-api/README.md

 This app handles commenting functionality.
 As with all other models, comments are displayed in descending order with the most recent first.

 The first serializer allows comments to display the user's name & profile image, and the time the comment was created (or updated).
 It uses django's naturaltime import to display the date in a more readable manner.
-The second allows the editing option to auto-fill to make things easier for the user.
+The second allows the editing and deleting.

 ### followers